OlgaPodolska/School_District_Analysis/README.md

 Average math and reading scores
 The percentage of students passing math and reading The overall passing percentage, which is the average of the percentage of students passing math and reading

+There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data:
+How is the district summary affected?
+How is the school summary affected?
+How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+How does replacing the ninth-grade scores affect the following:
+Math and reading scores by grade
+Scores by school spending
+Scores by school size
+Scores by school type

+## Summary:

+Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.